Anglicans Online

 The Right Reverend Pierre W. Whalon

 Bishop Whalon is a regular columnist and essayist at Anglicans Online.
-He is Bishop of the Convocation of American Churches in Europe.
+He is Bishop of the Convocation of Episcopal Churches in Europe.

 The Reverend Stephen L. White